 The student council is one of the most important organizations in any school and can be an invaluable asset to the total school community.
-It is a unique organization because lines of communication between students and administrators, faculty, boards of education, parents, and community government.
-Previous activities include homecoming activities, state conferences, etc.
+Student council is a unique organization due to the open lines of communication between students and administrators, faculty, the board of education, parents, and community government.

 HOSA’s two-fold mission is to promote career opportunities in the health care industry and to enhance the delivery of quality health care to all people.